id-ai-factory/settingsclass/README.md

 config = WebConfig("webconfig.ini") # if the file does not exist, it is created.
 Otherwise values stored inside are used over the above defined default values

-print(config) # Show the whole config file in a readable format
+print(config) # Show the whole config file in a human readable format

 def foo(x: int):  # Placeholder for user function
     print(f"Value {x} with type {type(x)}")